-The Americans with Disabilities Act (ADA) was passed more than a quarter-century ago, but even today many smaller businesses struggle to meet the requirement that their “public accommodations” be available to those with disabilities.
+Congress passed the Americans with Disabilities Act (ADA) more than a quarter-century ago, but even today many smaller businesses struggle to meet the requirement that their “public accommodations” be available to those with disabilities.

 Get ready to struggle even more.

 You probably didn’t realize it, but the provisions of the ADA apply to commercial websites, too.
 And the government may soon implement rigorous guidelines that any business with an Internet presence will have to follow.

 Before we discuss the application of the ADA to the net, it is important to understand many brick and mortar businesses have been struggling with the Americans with Disabilities Act for years.
 Companies must modify their facilities to meet the requirements of the Act when the changes are “readily achievable.”
 Despite this standard, businesses have been forced to shut down over the years.
 The problem is drive-by ADA lawsuits by “professional plaintiffs.”
 These individuals file flurries of ADA complaints looking for quick financial settlements.

 The goals of the ADA are laudable, but implementation can be difficult.
 The costs that many small businesses incur in meeting the Act’s requirements are often a burden that’s tough to handle.
 Modifying an old mom-and-pop store to create wider aisles or a wheelchair-accessible bathroom stall ain’t cheap.
 Sometimes the cost is so high that ADA compliance effectively bankrupts a business.